Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 make program
 ```

-You may have to edit the Makefile for your programmer if it something other than a usbasp on /dev/ttyACM0
+You may have to edit the Makefile for your programmer if it something other than a usbasp on /dev/ttyACM0a

+To restore component testing functionality, you will need to program the tester with its original firmware, or use a compatible (and pprobably more fully featured) version from the mikrocontroller-net repository.

 Here's the pinout for the ICSP connections on the LCR-T4 v2 board